Danielskry/Awesome-RAG/README.md

 6. **Enhance the prompt:** Incorporate the most relevant text chunks into the LLM’s prompt to provide valuable context for generating a response.
 7. **Generate a response:** The LLM leverages the augmented prompt to deliver a response that is accurate and tailored to the user’s query.

-For further exploration of RAG implementations, visit [RAGHub](https://github.com/Andrew-Jang/RAGHub), a community-driven repository of RAG projects.

 ## 🎯 Approaches

 RAG implementations vary in complexity, from simple document retrieval to advanced techniques integrating iterative feedback loops and domain-specific enhancements.
 Approaches may include: